SajixInc/data-addition-via-pandas/README.md

 Install the necessary Python libraries and ensure that a MongoDB server is running.

-Save the Excel file ('Distict_Mandals.xlsx') in the specified location ('C:\Users\LT-VFY-DL-012022-037\Downloads\').
+Save the Excel file ('xxxxx.xlsx') in the specified location ('FilePath').

 Update the MongoDB connection details in the code if necessary.
-By default, it connects to a MongoDB server running on 'localhost' at 'port 27017'.
+By default,e it connects to a MongoDB server running on 'localhost' at 'port 27017'.

 Run the Python script.